 As far as the number of persons who may reside in Austria legally but not access the labour market (except after an employment test) appears to be high.
 While the actual size is not really known, certain aspects have surfaced in 2006 when court cases brought to the light that care work in the household sector is to a large extent undertaken by persons from the new EU-MS, without the legally required steps of social security backed employment contracts; thus, the employing households do not only pay significantly lower wages than the legal minimum wages, but in addition avoid paying social security contributions for the carers.
 The numbers cited are 40,000 illegal care workers in Austria, the majority from Slovakia.
-The organisation of care work in the household sector has become such a hot topic of debate in Austria that reform legislation has been enacted in 2007 allowing the legalisation of the status of the current care workers from new EU-MS. This has materialised to a large
+The organisation of care work in the household sector has become such a hot topic of debate in Austria that reform legislation has been enacted in 2007 allowing the legalisation of the status of the current care workers from new EU-MS. This has materialised to a large extent in 2008, raising the employment of foreigners (salaried as well as self-employed) by some 20,000, thereby contributing to the slow-down in measured productivity growth, which was as a result of legalisation not real but rather an artefact.

-&lt;sup>51 The system of data exchange (finger prints) of asylum seekers and illegal residents 'eurodac' is an element of the documentation of illegal cross-border flows, which has been implemented in 2003. http://europa.eu/scadplus/leg/en/lvb/l33081.htm; in addition, Frontex, the EU agency based in Warsaw, coordinates the operational cooperation between Member States in the field of border security.
+43 The system of data exchange (finger prints) of asylum seekers and illegal residents 'eurodac' is an element of the documentation of illegal cross-border flows, which has been implemented in 2003. http://europa.eu/scadplus/leg/en/lvb/l33081.htm; in addition, Frontex, the EU agency based in Warsaw, coordinates the operational cooperation between Member States in the field of border security.